shinybrar/science-platform/deployment/helm/README.md

 - OpenID Connect (OIDC) Provider for Authentication, (e.g. Indigo IAM, Keycloak, etc.)
 - GMS Service for Group Management

+> [!WARNING]
+> For development purposes, we highly recommend to use the SKA IAM Prototype for the OIDC Provider and GMS Service.
+[To create an account, please register here](https://ska-iam.stfc.ac.uk/login).

 > [!IMPORTANT]
 > Production deployments are also expected to have the following services and deployments in place:
 >